phylor/DailyDilbertReducer/README.md

 ## How is it installed?
 1. Clone the repository to a location on your server
+2. Run `bundle` to install all gems
-2. Edit the file `feed_file_location.conf` to include the file path to the new feed your web server is going to serve.
+3. Edit the file `feed_file_location.conf` to include the file path to the new feed your web server is going to serve.
 Example: `/var/www/example.com/dilbert.rss`
-3. Configure your scheduler to run the script regularly, e.g. daily.
+4. Configure your scheduler to run the script regularly, e.g. daily.
 If you use cron, add a script like the following to `/etc/cron.daily/`.
 You have to adapt the path to point to the clone location of this repository.
-4. Add the URL to your feed to your RSS reader, e.g. `http://example.com/dilbert.rss`
+5. Add the URL to your feed to your RSS reader, e.g. `http://example.com/dilbert.rss`

 ### Sample cron script